eclipse-iofog/iofogctl/README.md

 ### Documentation

-The best way to learn how to use iofogctl is through the iofog.org learning resources.
+The best way to learn how to use `iofogctl` is through the [iofog.org](https://iofog.org/docs/1.2.0/getting-started/quick-start.html) learning resources.

-If you are new to iofogctl, try the quickstart [guide](https://iofog.org/docs/1.2.0/getting-started/quick-start.html) first.

-If you want a complete walkthrough of a remote deployment, check out the remote deployment [guide](https://iofog.org/docs/1.2.0/remote-deployment/prepare-your-remote-hosts.html).

-For YAML specifications go [here](https://iofog.org/docs/1.2.0/tools/iofogctl/yaml-spec.html).

-There are also auto-generated docs in this [repo](./docs/md).
+There are also auto-generated docs within this [repo](./docs/md).

 #### Quick Start